-3. INTEGRATION DESCRIPTION AND IMPLEMENTATION PROGRESS
+INTEGRATION DESCRIPTION AND IMPLEMENTATION PROGRESS

 Within cycle one, the consortium decided to focus on the integration development related to the core functionality of SPDI patterns and their distribution across all 3 identified layers of SEMIoTICS framework as well as the pattern definition and visualization.
+This is a crucial aspect for achieving the objective of multi-layered embedded intelligence and enablers the semi-autonomous operation of the assets within the different layers.
 Hence, a number of integrations of Pattern Engine and Pattern Orchestrator with components across three layers are described in the following sections.